Salmanhy074/Weather-App/README.md

 ## Introduction

-The Weather App is an Android application developed using **Java** and **XML**, with integration to a weather API.
+The Weather App is an Android application developed using **Kotlin** and **XML**, with integration to a weather API.
 It offers real-time weather conditions, including temperature, humidity, and wind speed, providing users with accurate and up-to-date weather information.

 ## Features